qbead/qbeadWebsite/content/book/compass.md

 </script>

 You can see that the cloud of measurements creates a sphere, but one not centered at the $(0,0,0)$ point.
 Instead, $(0,0,0)$ corresponds to the location of the magnetic field sensor on the SpinWheel, shown as the intersection of the three axes in the animation above.
-Rather, the center of this sphere is the tip of the
+The center of this sphere is the tip of the
 <span style="color:#9266bc;">**purple vector, the magnetic field caused by the SpinWheel's metallic components**</span>.
-If you are having trouble visualizing this, try rotating the sphere in the animation above until the <span style="color:#f58559;">orange vector</span> points straight upwards.
+If you are having trouble visualizing this, try rotating the sphere in the animation above until the <span style="color:#f58559;">**orange vector**</span> points straight upwards.
-Below, we will introduce a procedure we can use to find the center of the sphere, or the <span style="color:#9266bc;">**extra magnetic field,**</span> and subtract it from all future measurements so that we just display the <span style="color:#d42c2b;">**Earth's magnetic field**</span>.
+Below, we will introduce a procedure we can use to find the center of the sphere, or the <span style="color:#9266bc;">**extra magnetic field,**</span> and subtract it from all future measurements.
+In this way, we will just display the <span style="color:#d42c2b;">**Earth's magnetic field**</span>.

 <!-- this is hard to observe at the moment -->

 ## Reading magnetic field measurements from the SpinWheel

-To begin, let's actually perform some measurements with our SpinWheel.
+To begin, let's perform some measurements with our SpinWheel.
 The code below, which can also be found in
 [`Examples → SpinWearables → Compass →  Calibrate`](/codedoc/examples/Compass/Calibrate/Calibrate.ino.html),
 will take direct measurements from the magnetic sensor